magnitopic/push_swap/extra/README.md

 -   `allConstruct.py` - given a string and an array of strings, you must return a matrix containing all of the ways the first string can be constructed by the strings in the array.
 You can repeat the same string as much as you want

+## Conclusion on dynamic programing

+Although dynamic programming is an incredibly powerful tool which can be used to solve many algorithmic challenges, it's not not a good option for the PushSwap project.

+I don't doubt it can be done using dynamic programming but it is too complex and there are better options that are more suited for the task.